Monitor NCache Using Prometheus

 NCache offers multiple ways to monitor your cache clusters.
-You can monitor cache servers, client servers, bridge, and bridge caches through the extensive counters published by NCache.
-These counters allow you to monitor individual cache status which is a setback when you move NCache to third party platforms like cloud.
+You can monitor Distributed Caches, Distributed Cache with Persistence, the Pub/Sub Message Store, Distributed Lucene, Clients and Bridges through the extensive counters published by NCache.
+These counters allow you to monitor individual cache status and other statistics of your cache on a single platform.

 Enable Prometheus Monitoring

 To configure monitoring using Prometheus, follow these steps:

 The Alachisoft.NCache.Service.exe.config (.NET Framework)/Alachisoft.NCache.Service.dll.config (.NET) config file shipped at %NCHOME%\bin\service allows you to enable/disable monitoring of your caches on Prometheus through configurable tags.
 These tags are:

 You must reflect your changes across all the NCache service config files of NCache servers and clients.

 NCacheServer.EnableMetricsPublishingtag enables metrics publishing to NCache service.
 This tag is False by default.